aj3705/AzureDevOps/restapis/ado-authentication.md

    Follow the steps under **Run the sample** section in the [Azure DevOps OAuth sample app documentation][6] on github.

 ## <a name="u4">  Refresh your access token as needed

+   OAuth access tokens have an expiry time.
+Follow the steps [here][7] to get a new token before your access token expires.
+This tutorial shows how to refresh your token using Postman, however you will typically automate this in your application code.